 Every type of drill bit is unique.
 Nevertheless, they have the same parts with little or no alteration.
 Below are parts common to all types of drill bits used in part manufacturing:

-- Body: This is the part of the drill bit between the shank and point
+- Body: It is the main part of a drill bit which is between the shank and the point.

-- Point: This part has a cone shape and is the end point of the drill bit found at 180°.
+- Point: The part has a cone shape and is the end point of the drill bit found at 180°.

-- Shank: This is the part of the drill bit that fits into the drill.
+- Shank: The shank of a drill bit that fits into the drill.

-- Tang: This is the outermost part of the shank that fits into the drilling machine’s spindle.
+- Tang: Tang is the outermost part of the shank that fits into the drilling machine’s spindle.

-- Flutes: These are spiral, helical, or straight grooves made on the body of the drilling bit.
-They have a cutting edge, turns chip into curls for easy removal, and allows the
+- Flutes: Flutes are spiral, helical, or straight grooves made on the body of the drilling bit.
+They have a cutting edge, turns chip into curls for easy removal, and allows the introduction of coolants.

-- Land: Also called the margin, this is the part of the body with the flutes
+- Land: It is also called the margin, this is part of the body with the flutes

 - Body Clearance: This is part of the body with a lesser diameter than the drill bit.
 It functions by reducing the friction between the drill and the hole.